fts-tmassey/ez-ipupdate-nat/README.md

 ## Install ez-ipupdate on host
 You will need to install ez-ipudate on whatever host you're using.
 For Linux, that's likely going to be a simple "apt-get instal ez-ipupdate" or "dnf install ez-ipupdate" or such.

-If you're asked what type of configuration you want to use, feel free to use something like 'install later'.
+If you're asked what type of configuration you want to use, feel free to use something like 'configure later'.
 We won't be using any package-supplied configuration, because they all assume that the public IP will be assigned directly to the host, and in this case it won't, so they won't work.

 In fact, once the package is installed, you may want to "ls /etc/ez-ipupdate" and make sure there's nothing there; if a configuration file is there, you may want to remove it.
 In addition, it would likely also be best to disable the client from running automatically:  we will launch it manually from the script.
 ```